Christopher Morel Player Props: Cubs vs. Cardinals

 - The Cardinals pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).
+- The Cardinals have a 4.49 team ERA that ranks 20th among all league pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (95 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (95 total, one per game).

-- In his most recent outing on Monday against the Miami Marlins, the right-hander threw six innings, allowing three earned runs while surrendering seven hits.
+- The lefty's last appearance was on Tuesday against the Miami Marlins, when he threw six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.